vals-productions/sqlighter/README.md

 SQLighterDb.setDbPath(String path) specifies path to the file on the device.
 This is different between Android and iOS.
-For android it is "/data/data/<<YOUR PROJECT path>>/databases/", for iOS this method has empty implementation as the library knows the location relative to project's location.
+For android it is "/data/data/<<YOUR PROJECT path>>/databases/", for iOS this method is missing as the library knows the location relative to project's location.

-On application instantiation SQLighterDb.copyDbOnce() will copy the database file from the project into the device.
-According to method name it will only copy the file one time even if called more than once.

-Method SQLighterDb.setOverwriteDb(boolean) will let you overwrite target device database file if one exists.
-This is helpful for development but in general you shouldn't use it in production environment.
+##### SQLighterDb.copyDbOnce()

+Your initial sqlite database file is stored somewhere within your project structure.
+This file could contain no tables/information whatsoever, or, contain some initial database structure/data of your project.
+This is all in developer's hands.
+Let's call this file initial database file.

+The location of the initial database file in the project and on the device (emulator or real device) should be different.
+Among other things this will prevent database from being overwritten during sequential application upgrades by the content of the initial database file.

+So, there's a task of copying the file from the project into designated device's location.
+This task should be done once since otherwise you'll keep overwriting user data in the real application.

+Whenever the user starts your application the very first time, the database file should be copied from its project location into designated device's location.

+This, also, should be done before you start using the database.
+Basically #copyDbOnce takes the complexity of various checks out of your hands.

+copyDbOnce works only once per SQLighterDb instance per application startup.
+This is just to prevent erroneous database overrides during application runs.

+Once invoked, first, copyDbOnce checks the destination location of the database file.
+If it's already there, it will skip copying the database file.

+If the file is not there, the copyDbOnce will copy the file.

+There's also SQLighterDb.setOverwriteDb method, that lets you override default behavior SQLighterDb.copyDbOnce.
+If called with true, it will let copyDbOnce override the destination database file even if the file is there.
+Normally, this is necessary for your development process where you would like to roll database back and start fresh until you develop and test some particular.
+Normally, you do not want to call #setOverwriteDb with "true" in your production environment unless you want the user to start fresh every time.

 #### Instantiation example